menuclose

 It’s clear that overall, ii believes it has a duty to provide the support, intelligence, and investment choices to help Britons make better financial decisions.
 It offers educational content that is detailed, easy to understand, and available in accessible formats, from articles to videos.
 Regular webinars are also on offer, including Lunchtime Live with Bloomberg columnist Merryn Somerset Webb, and the website has an area where you can watch previously recorded webinars.

-Interactive Investor also has a new partnership with Trading Central to showcase ‘market buzz’, giving real-time information on companies seeing a higher number of mentions on social media, news, and websites.
+Interactive Investor also has a partnership with Trading Central to showcase ‘market buzz’, giving real-time information on companies seeing a higher number of mentions on social media, news, and websites.
 Trading Central also offers other technical insights into specific companies, giving ratings for value, growth, quality, and an overall rating that reflects whether the general view is bullish or bearish.
 For those looking to invest in individual stocks, this offers a useful way to see the general prospects of a particular company, although, of course, returns are never guaranteed with investing.

 Feature Interactive Investor logoInteractive Investor